CS340-21/oss/rbray2.md

 # Sprint 1
 For Sprint 1, I was assigned instances 1101 and 869.

-## Instance 1101:  DiligentGraphics/DiligentTools
+## Instance 1101:   Ultraschall/ultraschall-soundboard
-My first vulnerability is for a project called DiligentTools, which is an addon for a graphics engine
+My first vulnerability is for a project called Ultraschall-Soundboard (Ultrasonic in English), which is a soundboard
-make for rendering textures and assets.
-It seems pretty active, since it has commits about once or
-twice a month.
-There are multiple issues open, one of which is a bug which was opened eight months
-ago.
-It also looks like most of the commits are by one person, so this may not be very open to
-outside contributions other than those that are already working on the DiligentGraphics project.
+that can be used by podcasters, according to the README.
+It seems fairly active, since the last commit was eight days
+ago, and there seems to be a few commits every month.
+It also has eleven open issues right now, one of them to make
+the README more descriptive, and it has nine closed issues.
+I think this project is fairly active by these criteria.

-## Instance 869:  perezite/o2-pong
+## Instance 869:   slowrunner/Carl
-The second vulnerability is for a project called o2-pong, which is described as a "Proof of concept
+The second vulnerability is for a project called Carl, which is a the code for running a robot named Carl, who has a
-for creating a game library alongside the actual game itself" and "Pong with a simple c++ game
-library created alongside."
-It sounds like they are building a game library for just one game, but it is very vague, since this
-is the only sentence in their
+minion on top of him.
+This project seems very active, since there were thirteen commits in the last month, and this project
+has existed since 2018.
+There are no open issues, but that seems to be more because there is only one contributor than a
+sign of inactivity, since there are so many comits.

+# Sprint 2

+## Instance 1101:   Ultraschall/ultraschall-soundboard
-README.md.
-It seems like this project is a personal project of the owner, since they are the only
+It seems like this project is still accepting pull requests, since the last one was merged on February 16.
+It seems
-contributor, and there are no open **or** closed issues on the repository.
-Because of this,
-I am going to conclude that this project is very lightly active, but probably not open to outside
-contributions.
+feasible that they would still accept contributions from a new person.

-## Conclusion
+## Instance 869:   slowrunner/Carl
-Project 1 seems pretty active, since it has multiple commits in the last month.
-Project 2, on the
-other hand does not seem very active since its last commit was 3 months ago.
-It also does not
-seem very open to outside contributions, since it only has one contributor, and zero open/closed issues.
+It does not look like this project is accepting pull requests, since the only contributions have been made by one person,
+and there are currently none open.
+This person may be open to having contributions, since they are so active, but it is likely
+that they just want to work on their robot alone.